Biomarker Points to Alzheimer’s Risk

-The biomarker – which consists of 10 specific lipids found in blood plasma – predicted with greater than 90 percent accuracy which individuals would go on to develop Alzheimer’s disease or a precursor condition known as amnestic mild cognitive impairment (aMCI).
-The cost of the simple blood test required to detect these lipids is a fraction of other techniques and, unlike alternatives, it identifies risk early in the disease process before cognitive symptoms appears.
+The biomarker – which consists of 10 specific lipids found in blood plasma – predicted with greater than 90 percent accuracy which individuals in the study group would go on to develop Alzheimer’s disease or a precursor condition known as amnestic mild cognitive impairment (aMCI).
+While the accuracy of the test still needs to be verified in a larger population of study subjects, the cost of the simple blood test required to detect these lipids is a fraction of other techniques and, unlike alternatives, it identifies risk early in the disease process before cognitive symptoms appears.

 “The ability to identify individuals who are at risk of developing Alzheimer’s before the clinical manifestation of cognitive impairment has long been a Holy Grail of the neuromedicine community,” said Mark Mapstone, Ph.D., a neuropsychologist with the University of Rochester School of Medicine and Dentistry and lead author of the study.
 “Current efforts to develop a treatment for this disease are coming up short because they are probably being used too late.
 Biomarkers that can allow us to intervene early in the course of the disease could be a game-changer.”

 Alzheimer’s research is at an impasse with many once promising experimental therapies failing in late stage clinical trials.
 These setbacks have led all but a few major pharmaceutical companies to pull back from their research and development in the disease.